hpcaitech/Open-Sora/README.md

 Open-Sora not only democratizes access to advanced video generation techniques, but also offers a streamlined and user-friendly platform that simplifies the complexities of video production.
 With Open-Sora, we aim to inspire innovation, creativity, and inclusivity in the realm of content creation. [[中文]](/docs/README_zh.md)

+<h4>Open-Sora is still at an early stage and under active development.</h4>

 ## 📰 News